About AP® Calculus BC Exam

 3. Analysis of Functions

 As mentioned earlier, these big ideas are distributed across ten units to help you understand each concept efficiently.
 Additionally, the course content is organized in a way frequently found in many college courses and textbooks.
-Let’s now look at what these ten units are and their relative weightage in the AP Calc BC exam.
-We’ve also indicated the big ideas for each unit so that you’ll have all the information in one place.
+Let's look at what these ten units are and their relative weight in the AP Calc BC exam:

 Units Unit Name Exam Weight Big Ideas Involved